Easy Sausage Bolognese

 Instructions

 - In a large skillet, heat oil over medium heat.
-Add sausage and cook until browned, stirring to crumble.
+Add sausage and cook until browned, stirring to crumble.1 tsp olive oil, 1 lb ground Italian sausage

 - Add carrot, onion, zucchini and garlic.
 Cook for 3-5 minutes.
 Stir in oregano, rosemary, thyme and red pepper.
-Cook for 1-2 minutes or until fragrant.
+Cook for 1-2 minutes or until fragrant.2 carrots, 1 onion, 1 zucchini, 2 garlic cloves, 2 teaspoon oregano, 1 teaspoon rosemary, 1/4 teaspoon crushed red pepper, 1 teaspoon thyme

 - Stir in tomatoes and water.
-Let simmer for 10 minutes.
-Serve over cooked pasta.
+Let simmer for 15 minutes.
+Season with salt and pepper.
+Serve over cooked pasta.28 ounces crushed tomatoes, 1/4 cup water

 Notes